Field hockey stick: Kinked-shaft & recurve heads

 The early extremes in stick design were in those sticks intended for use by goalkeepers.
 The aim was simply to present the maximum stopping area to the ball.
-The first was the extended hook (far left), which was made with a toe of approximately 150 mm (6 in).
-When sticks with an upturn substantially more than that (some more than half the length of the handle) began to appear, which was around 1988, the FIH placed a limit of 100 mm (4") on the upturn of the toe of the head.
+The first was the extended hook (far left), which was made with a toe of approximately 15 cm.
+When sticks with an upturn substantially more than that (some more than half the length of the handle) began to appear, which was around 1988, the FIH placed a limit of 10 cm on the upturn of the toe of the head.

 In 1990 a plywood cutout of a stick with multiple kinks in the shaft was presented to the FIH for comment, the intention was to produce it as a goalkeeper's stick.
 Having limited the toe upturn only two years previously the FIH saw this as mockery and issued a press release, in April 1990, proposing a ban on all hockey sticks with "non-straight" handles to take effect after the Barcelona Olympics of that year.
 There was protest from those who had been marketing sticks with set-back heads and or kinked shafts and it was in any case not a sensible proposal because there is no such thing as a hockey stick with a perfectly straight handle.
 The result was the withdrawal of the proposed ban and the imposition of "limits of deviation", which permitted one bend to either side of the handle to a maximum of 20 mm on each side.
 In 2000 a diagram explaining the permitted deviation was included in the Rules of Hockey.
 Previously the only restraint on the configuration of a hockey stick was that it had to pass through a ring of 2" diameter (later adjusted to 51 mm—2 in rounded up to the nearest millimeter).